 Statutes and Financial Report

-New Humanity International Association is established with registered office in Grottaferrata (Rome-Italy).
-Other branches, offices and delegations may be established in Italy or abroad subject to the approval of the Assembly.
+New Humanity International Association ETS is established with its registered office in Grottaferrata (Rome-Italy).
+Other branches, offices and delegations may be established in Italy or abroad subject to the approval of the Assembly, which shall determine the location.
 Change of location within the same municipality may be approved by the Board of Directors

 The duration of the Association shall be perpetual.

 Art.
 2 Mission and Purpose.